 We welcome men as guests for private retreats, as participants in scheduled retreats or hosted retreats.

-There are 20 bedrooms and 24 beds located in St. Catherine’s Hall, across the street from the main Sophia Center building.
-An additional 7 rooms with 14 beds are located on the third floor of St. Cecilia’s, which is attached to the monastery building.
+There are some bedrooms located in St. Catherine’s Hall, across the street from the main Sophia Center building and some are located on the third floor of St. Cecilia’s, which is attached to the monastery building.
+It requires some walking to get to both buildings.

 We provide sheets, towels, wash cloths, pillows and blankets.
 Please bring toiletries and other personal items you may need.
 Since some of the bathrooms are down the hall, you will also want to bring a bathrobe.